 In accordance with the course objectives, conceptual understanding and ability to apply principles to actual problem solving is the key to your success.
-The final grade will be contributed to by the following ingredients: results of two exams (including final), homework, and individual participation in classroom discussions.
+The final grade will be contributed to by the results of two exams (including final) and homework.

-- The homework results will contribute approximately 60% to the final grade.
+- The homework score will contribute approximately 50% to the final grade.
 The instructor believes that persistent (as opposed to sporadic) engagement with the course material is vitally important, hence a large homework contribution to stimulate such behavior.
 Homework assignments will be posted on eLearning and may include not only problems but also self-study topics.
-The homework must be submitted by the due date but extra specified time may be given to provide improved solutions.
-Consistent performance here can therefore build a foundation for a satisfying final grade. - Midterm and final written exams, each contributing about 20% to the final grade, consist of problems, no multiple choice questions will be given.
-The midterm exam may be in the takehome mode.
-The final exam is on the UTD schedule (December 15 at 11:00 am) and takes place in the classroom.
+The homework must be submitted by the due date but extra specified time will be given to provide improved solutions.
+Consistent performance here can therefore build a foundation for a satisfying final grade. - Midterm and final written exams, each contributing about 25% to the final grade, consist of problems, no multiple choice questions will be given.
+At instructor's discretion, the exams may take place either in the classroom or in the take-home mode.
 When in the classroom, exams are open book.
-In all cases, a student should be able to explain his/her solutions. - Select questions/problems/topics including from homework will be discussed in class with individual students asked to present, lead and participate in such discussions.
+In all cases, a student should be able to explain his/her solutions.
+The final exam is on the UTD schedule (TBA). - Select questions/problems/topics including from homework may be discussed in class with individual students asked to present, lead and participate in such discussions.
 The instructor reserves up to 10% of the final grade as bonus points to reward meaningful student contributions.
 The corollary here is that one would like to be always prepared.